-During 2020 the AIDF continued its strategy of reducing its reliance on external debt funding by seeking to increase and diversify its investor base.
-This has been achieved by continuing to build strong relationships with, and a deeper understanding of, its existing associated investors and Diocesan entities, along with developing stronger relationships with Company Schools as well as other Dioceses and their investment funds.
+During 2021 the AIDF continued its strategy of diversifying its investor base.
+This has been achieved by continuing to build strong relationships with, and a deeper understanding of our existing associated investors and Diocesan entities, along with developing stronger relationships with other Dioceses and their investment funds.
+As a result, the AIDF reached total investment balances of \$100 million for the first time in early 2021.
+The AIDF continues to seek to grow and diversify the Investment portfolio.

 A major attribute of an investment in the AIDF is that it is an ethical and secure investment in the ministries of the Diocese.

-The following graph outlines the increase and diversification achieved in the investor funds:
+The following graph outlines the growth and diversification achieved in the investor funds since 2013: